kjwtang/extinction-marksun_and_jiawen/assignment/extinction-assignment.md

     19      21 MAMMALIA          53  6427       82.5
     20      21 REPTILIA          13 10283       12.6

+## Data Visualization

+Now we want to make cumulative extinction rates, so we do mutate a new rate of extinction.

 ``` r
 cum_data <- final_tbl %>%
   group_by(class) %>%